-- To create sketchbooks to record their observations and them to review and revisit ideas. - To improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials (e.g., pencil, charcoal, paint, clay). - About great artists, architects and designers in history.
+- To develop their techniques, including their control and their use of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design. - To create sketchbooks to record their observations and them to review and revisit ideas. - To improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials (e.g., pencil, charcoal, paint, clay). - About great artists, architects and designers in history.